April 16th, 2026

 The bobble stitch is one of those crochet stitches that looks incredibly impressive but is actually very beginner friendly once you break it down.
 It creates a beautiful raised, textured bump that adds dimension and visual interest to any project — and once you get the rhythm, it goes quickly.

-In this tutorial I’ll walk you through exactly how to work the bobble stitch step by step, with a video walkthrough and written instructions so you can follow along whichever way works best for you.
+In this bobble stitch tutorial I’ll walk you through exactly how to work it step by step, with a video walkthrough and written instructions so you can follow along whichever way works best for you.

 What is the bobble stitch?

 The bobble stitch is a cluster stitch — it’s made by working several incomplete double crochet stitches all into the same stitch, then closing them all together at once.
-That final pull-through is what creates the raised “bobble” bump on the surface of your work.
+This bobble stitch tutorial breaks down each step, and that final pull-through is what creates the raised “bobble” bump on the surface of your work.

 What you’ll need